theNewDynamic/oregonsadventurecoast.com/content/blog/2015-02-10-must-see-cape-arago-state-park.md

 **“a mesmerizing, spiritual view of the wild Pacific Coast”.**

 These are just a few things travelers have said about their visit to Cape Arago State Park.
-While the Oregon Coast offers plenty of spectacular views of the Pacific Ocean, there is something very special about this scenic headland located at the end of <a href="http://www.oregonsadventurecoast.com/trip-ideas/explore-the-cape-arago-beach-loop/" target="_blank">Cape Arago Highway</a> about 15 miles southwest of Coos Bay.
+While the Oregon Coast offers plenty of spectacular views of the Pacific Ocean, there is something very special about this scenic headland located at the end of <a href="/trip-ideas/explore-the-cape-arago-beach-loop/">Cape Arago Highway</a> about 15 miles southwest of Coos Bay.

 Cape Arago State Park is one of our favorite places to experience nature while taking in the beautiful coastal forest, dramatic cliffs, crashing surf, and amazing views of the Pacific.
 It’s also one of the best spots in Oregon to see migrating whales and other marine mammals, as well as fishing boats and ships entering and leaving Coos Bay.